-We are currently conducting an environmental scan and needs assessment seeking to identify gaps in programs, services, and supports (e.g. education, employment, housing, mental health, etc.) for people being held in, and recently released from, adult (18+) provincial custody in the Greater Toronto Area (GTA).
+We are currently conducting an environmental scan and needs assessment seeking to identify gaps in programs, services, and supports (e.g. education, employment, housing, mental health, family, etc.) for people being held in, and recently released from, adult (18+) provincial custody in the Greater Toronto Area (GTA).

 On completion of this project, we hope to use a collective impact framework to address the barriers and gaps identified through the research, and promote the use of the data by broader audiences, such as government, funders and service providers, to inform future research, program/service innovation, and policy development.